-With his dribbling skills, vision, arrogance on the ball and dynamic style, it wasn't long before the inevitable comparisons were being made with Diego Maradona, and Ortega was seen as a likely heir to the number 10 throne as he continued to master the enganche role - he even had the fiery temperament to go with it.
+With his dribbling skills, vision, dynamic style, and a confidence on the ball that bordered on arrogance, it wasn't long before the inevitable comparisons were being made with Diego Maradona, and Ortega was seen as a likely heir to the national team's number 10 throne as he continued to master the enganche role - he even had the fiery temperament to go with it too.

-Having won four Argentina football league winners titles and a Copa Libertadores within five years at River Plate, Ortega had become a huge crowd favourite at El Monumental but his success hadn't gone unnoticed in Europe, and it wasn't long before Valencia had snapped him up in 1997.
+Having won the Copa Libertadores and four Argentina football league winners titles within five years at River Plate, Ortega had become a huge crowd favourite at El Monumental, but his success hadn't gone unnoticed in Europe either, and it wasn't long before Valencia had snapped him up for the 1997-98 season.
 Things didn't go well at the Mestella though, Ortega struggled to hold down a regular place under coach Claudio Ranieri as the Italian's tactics didn't seem to suit him.

-After the tournament Ortega moved to Sampdoria to replace World Cup team-mate Juan Sebastián Verón.
-However, despite scoring a reasonable 8 goals in 27 Serie A appearances, the season turned into a disaster, with Luciano Spalletti being replaced at the helm by David Platt halfway through the season and Platt for some reason preferring to play on-loan Lee Sharpe instead of Ortega as Samp finished third from bottom and were relegated to Serie B.
+After the tournament, Ortega moved to Sampdoria to replace World Cup team-mate Juan Sebastián Verón.
+However, despite scoring a reasonable 8 goals in 27 Serie A appearances, the season turned into a disaster, with Luciano Spalletti being replaced at the helm by David Platt halfway through the season and Platt, for some strange reason, preferring to play on-loan Lee Sharpe instead of Ortega.
+Samp finished third from bottom and were relegated to Serie B.

 With Ortega back to full form, Europe came calling once again in 2002.
 Despite being linked with clubs from the big-3 leagues, it was Turkish giants Fenerbahçe who stumped up the cash for El Burrito.
 However, it didn't go as planned for Ortega in Turkey.
 He starting reasonably well, scoring 5 goals in his opening 14 matches, but he couldn't settle into life there at all, and at the start of 2003 he refused to return to Turkey after international duty and was subsequently banned from football by FIFA until the end of the year.